koenderks/jfa/README.md

 # R package jfa

-`jfa` is a multifunctional R package for auditing.
+`jfa` is a multifunctional R package for statistical auditing.
 The package provides the user with three generic functions for planning, performing, and evaluating an audit and its results.
 Specifically, it contains functions for calculating sample sizes for substantive testing, sampling from data according to standard auditing techniques, and calculating various confidence bounds for the maximum error from data or summary statistics.
 The `jfa` package can be used to set up the entire audit sampling